tsanket8329/DSA-Practise/README.md

 The first line contains integer a The second line contains integer b Constraints a and b are non-negative integers Each number can have up to 200 digits Output Format

 Print two lines:
+First line: a + b Second line: a × b

+Do not print any leading zeros.

+Sample Input 1234 20 Sample Output 1254 24680